Giuseppe Carraro: Life

 In 1910 Father Eugenio Dorigon suggested to his parents that he commence his studies for the priesthood since Carraro had just finished school at that time.
 Despite the economic difficulties to ensure this he commenced his studies in Treviso in October 1910.
 The outbreak of World War I led to his conscription on 17 June 1917 and he remained there until 13 April 1920.
 On 31 March 1923 Bishop Giacinto Longhin ordained him into the priesthood.
 It had been from Longhin that he received his First Communion and Confirmation as well as the tonsure and all sacred orders prior to ordination.
 He continued his studies in Padua and received a degree in natural sciences.
 He also met Elia Dalla Costa - future cardinal and Venerable.
 From 1928 in Castelminio di Resana he taught various subjects that included humanities and mathematics.
 From 1938 he was named as the spiritual director to the seminarians.

-He became rector in 1944 as the replacement of Vittorio Alessi and worked to ensure that seminarians grew from both a cultural and spiritual perspective.
-Pope Pius XII later appointed Carraro as the Titular Bishop of Usula and as the Auxiliary Bishop of Treviso.
+He became rector in 1944 as the replacement of Vittorio Alessi and worked to ensure that seminarians grew from a cultural and spiritual perspective.
+Pope Pius XII later appointed Carraro as the Titular Bishop of Usula and the Auxiliary Bishop of Treviso.
 He received his episcopal consecration on 1 November 1952 from Bishop Antonio Mantiero.
 The co-consecrators included Girolamo Bortignon and Gioacchino Muccin.

 Pius XII later named Carraro as the Bishop of Vittorio Veneto on 12 April 1956 and Carraro was enthroned in his new see on 9 June 1956.
 He took as his episcopal motto "Vince in bono".
 Pope John XXIII appointed him as the Bishop of Verona where he was installed in the beginning of 1959.
 He partook in all sessions of the Second Vatican Council and partook in the 1967 and 1974 Synods of Bishops at the behest of Pope Paul VI.
 He resigned from his position in mid-1978 prior to turning 75 as canon law dictated.
 Carraro ordained Mario Zenari - future cardinal - to the priesthood in 1970 and Giuseppe Zenti in 1971.
 He also served as a co-consecrator for the consecration of Giulio Bevilacqua.
 On 25 June 1978 he was present in the diocesan cathedral for the installation of his successor.

 Carraro died on 30 December 1980 and was buried in the diocesan cathedral.
 He had spent his retirement on the hill of San Fidenzio.
 Cardinal Marco Cé - the Patriarch of Venice - celebrated his funeral and said: "We have lost a brother; full of spiritual wisdom and pastoral experience but we have been given an intercessor in heaven".